sipgate/li-simulator-x1x2x3/README.md

 ### Validating your own network element

-To validate your own network element, you can use the tests in this repository.
+To validate your own network element, you can use the tests in this repository with maven, or you can use the `tests` docker images.

+When running the tests, you must have a running simulator instance, see [Configuring the simulator](#configuring-the-simulator) how to connect the simulator to your network element.

+For the tests, you have to set the system properties `serviceHost` and `servicePort` to connect to your local simulator instance.

+#### Using maven

 The tests are written in Java and are published to Maven Central.
 You can include them in your project by adding the following dependencies:

 ```xml